CBIC Remote Proctor Testing Policy

 Proctoring Procedure

-On the day of the exam, please allow 10 minutes to prepare the testing environment.
+On the day of the exam, please allow 30 minutes to prepare the testing environment.
 Go to the Prometric ProProctor site at https://rpcandidate.prometric.com/ and launch the exam.
 Please refer to the Prometric ProProctor user guide for step-by-step instructions on how to launch the exam: https://www.prometric.com/sites/default/files/2020-04/PrometricProUserGuide_3.1_1.pdf.

 Technical Difficulties

-Copyrighted Questions
+Copyrighted Content

-All exam contents are the published, confidential, and proprietary materials or intellectual property of CBIC and protected by copyright.
+All exam content is the published, confidential, and proprietary materials or intellectual property of CBIC and protected by copyright.
 Communicating, publishing, reproducing, or transmitting any part of an exam, in any form or by any means is strictly prohibited.
 Test center administrators are not allowed to answer any questions pertaining to the exam content.
 If you do not understand a question on the examination, you should answer the question to the best of your ability.
 Opportunity for feedback will be provided in the post-exam questionnaire.

 Policy Violations